paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
- - [ ] archive old todos
+ - [x] archive old todos

 ### What other people do
  - [ ] look into what other people are doing (Dr. Saule will read kerncraft paper, move on to something else)

 ### Exploration
- - [ ] specifying groups with environment variables seems to cause regions to fail.
+ - [x] specifying groups with environment variables seems to cause regions to fail.
 Investigate
- - [ ] make benchmark, benchmark-likwid-vs-manual, and thread_migration use
-       likwid instead of performance_monitor wrapper
- - [ ] combine benchmark in fhv with benchmark-likwid-vs-manual
-   - [ ] rewrite computation_measurements to optionally include manual results
-   - [ ] update CLI to optionally include manual results
+       - turns out, pinning threads is NOT optional
  - [ ] use just part of performance_monitor that aggregates results at the end
- - [ ] make performance_monitor aggregate and report by region in addition to
-       group. performance_monitor already aggregates by group.
+ - [x] make performance_monitor aggregate and report by region in addition to group. performance_monitor already aggregates by group.
  - [ ] investigate port usage in convolution: do numbers make sense?
  - [ ] mem instructions retired * 32 bytes instead of 64
    - [ ] then double check that code with Dr. Saule
+ - [ ] move performance_monitor defines to separate file. "likwid_defines.hpp"
+ - [ ] simplify performance_monitor
+ - [ ] create "printHighlights" function that just prints stuff associated with saturation and port usage
+ - [ ] fix output to JSON
+ - [ ] revisit benchmark_likwid_vs_manual to ensure stuff I'm reporting with
+       performance_monitor makes sense

 ### Likwid stability issues
  - [ ] port counters sometimes reporting 1.8e19 for values